 The same goes for our physical clutter.

 Hoarding is easy.
-We associate sentimentality, memory, and hard work with our possessions.
-I can’t just give or throw it away because someone special gave it to me.
-I worked extra hours for these—true enough.
-But the memories of our loved ones and hard work are not embedded in some shiny trinket – they are treasured in us.
+We associate sentimentality, memory, and hard work to our possessions.
+I can’t just give or throw it away because someone special gave it to me; I worked extra hours for these—true enough.
+But the memories of our loved ones and hard work are not embedded in some shiny trinket.
+They are treasured in us.

 Purging is the first step.